Phyleas/windows-uwp.fr-fr/windows-apps-src/design/input/ink-toolbar.md

         </Page.Resources>
         ```

-    1. Ajoutez les éléments InkCanvas et InkToolbar et lier les propriétés de la InkToolbar VerticalAlignment et HorizontalAlignment.
+    1. Add the InkCanvas and InkToolbar elements and bind the VerticalAlignment and HorizontalAlignment properties of the InkToolbar.
         ```xaml
         <InkCanvas x:Name="inkCanvas" />
         <InkToolbar x:Name="inkToolbar"